Paper clothing: Paper fashion (1970-1999)

 Although paper dresses had fallen out of style, non-woven paper-like materials such as Tyvek continued to inspire designers and manufacturers.
 For a mainstream audience, however, paper clothing was mainly marketed as a functional option for traveling, for convenience, and for disposable garments for work and healthcare environments, such as hospital gowns, scrubs, and coveralls.
 Paper was seldom seen in mainstream fashion garments in the 1970s and 1980s.
 One exception, seen from the late 1980s onwards, is washable Tyvek as a fabric for promotional jackets and other garments.
+In China in the 1980s and 1990s, paper clothing enjoyed a brief revival, but the fad quickly cooled down without paper garments re-entering daily life.

 The revival of paper as a fashion fabric came in the 1990s, when designers began looking anew at using non-woven fabric.
 This also formed part of a revival of interest in futurism while on the edge of the new millennium.
 Established designers such as Vivienne Tam, Helmut Lang, or Yeohlee Teng occasionally incorporated paper or paper-substitutes into their work.
 For a Spring-Summer 1992 ready-to-wear collection for Comme des Garçons, Rei Kawakubo designed dresses made from polyester-rayon paper material intricately cut in traditional Japanese patterns to create an all-over lace texture.
 Other looks in the same collection looked more like the paper dress patterns used to make garments, than they did traditional garments.
 For Autumn-Winter 1998 Miuccia Prada designed a two-piece white dress with a pleated paper skirt applied with panels of thin plastic, and Junya Watanabe offered tunics made from non-woven cloth in Spring-Summer 1996.
 One of the designers most associated with updated paper fashion in the 1990s was the British-based Cypriot designer Hussein Chalayan.
 In 1993, the same year that he graduated from Central Saint Martins, Chalayan created his "Airmail Dress" based upon air-mail envelopes that fold out into letter-paper.
 The dress itself can be folded into an incorporated envelope and mailed, with the idea that the sender can write or draw over the largely blank paper surface before sending it to the recipient to unfold and wear.
 The Airmail dress was later reissued in limited editions, and in 2001, The Observer held a competition to give away ten Airmail Dresses.
 The Tyvek material used for the mailers inspired Chalayan to design an entire collection of "paper" polyethylene fashion in 1995, some of which featured air-mail stripes such as the jacket worn by Björk on the cover of her album, Post.